Standards for Satisfactory Academic Progress for Financial Aid Recipients and Applicants

-Law students who wish to receive assistance through any federal, state or institutionally supported grant, loan or work program must comply with the following Satisfactory Academic Progress (SAP) standards as determined by Quinnipiac University School of Law.
-SAP measures both the quality and the rate of progress toward the Juris Doctor degree.
-For this policy, academic year includes the fall and spring semesters as well as the preceding summer.
-Students enrolled in joint degree programs must meet the SAP guidelines for both programs.
+Medical students who wish to receive assistance through any federal, state or institutionally supported scholarships, grants or loans must comply with the following Satisfactory Academic Progress standards.
+Satisfactory Academic Progress measures the quality of the academic work, and the rate of progress toward the Doctor of Medicine (MD) degree.
 Students who fail to comply are not eligible for financial aid.

-Qualitative Measurement (GPA): The quality of a student’s academic work.
+I. Qualitative Measurement – The quality of a student’s academic work and professionalism.

 Implementation of the Satisfactory Academic Progress Policy